DynaPlex/DynaPlex/docs/tutorials/airplane-mdp.md

    reject the customer.

 3. **Randomness / events:** On each day, exactly one customer arrives, the type of which is random.
+In the code the type distribution is a [`DiscreteDist`](../reference/api/randomness.md) over the type indices, and the event draws from its precomputed [`AliasSampler`](../reference/api/randomness.md) — the idiomatic way to sample a fixed discrete distribution in DynaPlex.

 4. **Transitions:**
     - When we are in the `AWAIT_EVENT` state and a new customer arrives, the